EFord36/normalise/README.md

 ## <a name="acknows"><a/>Acknowledgements

-This project builds on the work described in Sproat et al (2001).
+This project builds on the work described in [Sproat et al (2001)](http://www.cs.toronto.edu/~gpenn/csc2518/sproatetal01.pdf).

+We would like to thank Andrew Caines and Paula Buttery for supervising us during this project.